Digital Marketing

 How to Choose the Right Solution for Your Marketing Data

-Most marketing teams need a data warehouse to store, consolidate, and activate all the information from their dispersed databases.
+It was true in the era of big data, and it's even more so in the age of AI; most marketing teams need a data warehouse to store, consolidate, and activate all the information from their dispersed databases.
 Data sitting idly in databases isn't much good until you can better use it for analyzing and reporting—and that's where you need a data warehouse.

 Here are a few signs you need to consolidate your databases in a data warehouse: